League of Cambrai: Evolution of the League

+Allegory of the League of Cambrai.
+At the top, there is a two-headed eagle and a porcupine representing the Holy Roman Empire and Louis XII of France respectively.
+Quills from the purcupine are shot at a lion representing Venise, hitting it.
+Below, there are two dogs representing Ferdinand of Aragon beside an oak tree representing Pope Julius II.

 The League fought against the Venetians between the spring of 1509 and the autumn of 1511.
 At first, all members of the League were committed to its causes, and actively participated in military and diplomatic endeavors against the Venetians.

 By the autumn of 1509, the Pope became suspicious of French ambitions in Italy, and decided to initiate negotiations with Venice.
 On 24 March 1510, an agreement was reached between Julius II and the Venetians, and the interdict was revoked.
 Thus, the Pope has effectively abandoned the League of Cambrai, but without siding with the Venetians, while other members of the League continued their war against Venice.

-In the summer of 1510, turning openly against his former French ally, the Pope concluded an anti-French alliance with the Venetians, but without entering into direct conflict against other remaining members of the League, the Kingdom of Aragon and the Holy Roman Empire.
+In the summer of 1510, turning openly against his former French ally, the Pope concluded an anti-French alliance with the Venetians, but without entering into direct conflict against other remaining members of the League, the Crown of Aragon and the Holy Roman Empire.
 In order to destroy the League, Julius II initiated separate negotiations with king Ferdinand and emperor Maximilian.
 Thus in 1511, the king of Aragon decided to abandon the League and join the Pope and the Venetians in a new anti-French alliance called the Holy League, that was proclaimed by the Pope on 4 October 1511.

 The Holy League was also opened for the emperor, but Maximilian was hesitant to join and turn against the French.
 Only after Pope's mediation, the truce was concluded in Rome between envoys of the emperor and the Venetian doge, on 6 April 1512.
 The truce was ratified by Maximilian on 20 May, thus marking the end of emperor's participation in the war against Venice, as set out in 1508 by the creation of the League of Cambrai, that finally fell apart.

 By that time, the conflict in Italy already entered into a new phase, known as the War of the Holy League (1511–1514).